|Coordinates:||18.2858 N 73.0726 E|

 - Cave V also is large, contains traces of plaster.
 Cistern in front.
 Verandah has one pillar.
 Cave contains three inscriptions.
 One mentions the person who donated cistern and ends with swastika.
 Second inscription has five lines and is nearly unreadable - it hints at some donors.
 Third inscription is inside the verandah and consists of six lines and mentions that cave has been donated by female ascetic Padumanika.

 - Cave VI is chaitya and the most interesting cave in this monument.
 Forecourt adorned with sculpture of front part of standing elephant - initially there were two but one is lost.
 In the front of cave there is small sculpture of Buddha, seated on a throne, upheld by naga.
 Two vidyadharas hold a crown over Buddhas head.
 Above this sculptural group there is arch supported by sculptures of alligators and with two flying figures above.
 Interior of the cave is adorned also with sculptures of Buddha, Avalokitesvara, women, lion with dwarves, elephant, bull, tiger.
-Main hall contains sculptures added here in 5th - 6th century, sculptures have remnants of paint on them.
+Main hall contains sculptures added here in the 5th - 6th century, sculptures have remnants of paint on them.
 Whole interior of the cave - columns, ceiling, walls - contain traces of plaster and painting.
 Inside the cave there are several inscriptions left by donors.
 Left end of verandah contains long inscription with beautiful calligraphy, in seven lines.
 This inscription also is left by donor.

 - Cave VII has a plain forecourt with two cisterns in front.
 Verandah has two columns and two pilasters.
 Walls have remnants of plaster.
 Left end wall contains inscription in four lines which tells that cave has been donated by physicist Somadeva.
 One cistern also contains inscription left by donor.